jbbjr/Marathon-Weather-Analysis-and-Performance-Prediction/README.md

 This happens pretty quickly.
 For the 11 years I've scraped it took about an hour or so.
 This would make sense given that this is O(n<sup>2</sup>) worst case and the webscraper is something like O(n<sup>3</sup>) best case.

+<br/><br/>
+<br/><br/>

 # Collecting Appropriate Weather Data
 Now that the marathon data is set up in our database we need to collect the appropriate information to help us collect the necessary weather data for our analysis.

 This only requires one simple query.
 Here's an exmaple of the query for the year 2012.
 Ultimately we just write this a few times for however many years we have and use **UNION ALL** to get everything in the same query.
+After this is done, we can save the output as a csv and return to Python to get the weather data we need.
 ```
 SELECT DISTINCT FORMAT_DATE('%Y-%m-%d', PARSE_DATE('%B %d, %Y', Date)) as Date, REPLACE(Race, " ", "_") as Race, Location
 FROM `marathondb.scrapedRaces2012.*`